 So keep on praying – whether it’s 7 days or 70 years.
 Pray for yourself – for your own character growth, wisdom, courage, and perseverance.
 Pray for God to continually show you how to love well.
 Pray for your marriage – for the connection between you.
 Pray for your spouse – that the Holy Spirit never stop doing His work in their heart, regardless of what it takes.

 Will your spouse become a Christian?
 I don’t know.
-But I do know that God can use you as one of His best tools to minister His love to your spouse, and draw them to Himself.
+Will your marriage be saved?
+I don’t know.
+But I do know that God can use you as one of His best tools to minister His love to your spouse as He draws them to Himself.

 Your Turn: If your spouse is not a believer, what special challenges are you facing?
 What has given you courage, or helped you in this journey?
 Leave a comment below.